galaxyproject/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 >
 > 1. {% tool **Squidpy Graph and Plotting** %} generate a spatial neighborhood graph with the following parameters:
 >
->    - {% icon param-file %} *"Select the input anndata"*: Anndata file containing phenotype information (or other variable of interest)
+>    - {% icon param-collection %} *"Select the input anndata"*: Anndata file containing phenotype information (or other variable of interest)
 >    - *"Select an analysis"*: `Spatial neighbors -- Create a graph from spatial coordinates`
 >
 > 2. {% tool **Squidpy Graph and Plotting** %} compute and plot a neighborhood enrichment analysis with the following parameters:
 >
->    - {% icon param-file %} *"Select the input anndata"*: Output of step 1 (anndata file with spatial neighborhood graph)
+>    - {% icon param-collection %} *"Select the input anndata"*: Output of step 1 (anndata file with spatial neighborhood graph)
 >    - *"Select an analysis"*: `nhood_enrichment -- Compute neighborhood enrichment by permutation test`
 >    - *"Key in anndata.AnnData.obs where clustering is stored"*: `phenotype`
 >